 Have you thought about your retirement?
 Time is everything when saving for retirement, and you should be saving as soon as possible.
 If your employer matches any part of your 401(k) contribution, contribute the maximum that they’ll match.
 It’s essentially free money for your retirement!
 Looking to invest a little more?
 Consider looking into an IRA.

 Subscriptions are totally addicting.
 And some (like Netflix) are essential.
 But some, like your unused gym membership or the monthly cheese club you joined, are not.
 This year, take a really close look at what recurring monthly payments are popping up in your bills for things you don’t even use.
 And for the things you do use, consider alternatives.
 Going for a run outside instead of on a treadmill is completely free.

 You may be asking yourself, ‘what does my physical health have to do with my finances?”.
 A lot.
 Preventative care in the form of regular check-ups at the doctor and teeth cleanings at the dentist can save you thousands in bills you might pay for issues that could’ve been avoided with the proper preventative care.
 Make a vow this year to make all of your regular appointments happen.

 Investing is the secret sauce of making the most of your money.
 Make your money work for you by investing it.
 There’s tons of investment options and services, so do some research into which are right for you.
 This year, make an effort to invest some money and watch it grow all the way into next year.

 10. Learn From the Past

 The New Year isn’t just for resolutions.
-Use our auto loan calculator to figure out your monthly car payment and drive into 2019 in style with a low-rate, flexible term auto loan from USC Credit Union.
+Use our auto loan calculator to figure out your monthly car payment and drive into next year in style with a low-rate, flexible term auto loan from USC Credit Union.
 Start the year off in style and drive home with the car of your dreams today!